- Solid base engine

 The 2018 Chevrolet Equinox is a needed step forward for the brand and a solid compact crossover.

 Chevrolet did a lot right with the 2018 Equinox.
 The new small crossover is lighter, smaller, more aggressively styled, better equipped across the board, and is generally a more complete, competent vehicle than anything to wear the Equinox badge.

-New for this year, the 2018 Chevrolet Equinox will be offered in L, LS, LT, and Premier trims.
-It went on sale at the end of March.
+New for this year, the 2018 Chevrolet Equinox is offered in L, LS, LT, and Premier trims.
+It went on sale last year.

-The Equinox earned a 6.6 on our overall scale, which reflects our preference for the new body and its good fuel economy.
-The score will likely change when official safety data rolls in, so stay tuned to this space as we wait for those scores.
+The Equinox earned a 6.5 on our overall scale, which reflects our preference for the new body and its good fuel economy.
 (Read more about how we rate cars.)